trolologuy/useful-tools/docs/readme.md

 * [Phantom JS](https://github.com/ariya/phantomjs) - Scriptable Headless Browser scriptable with JavaScript - [![](https://img.shields.io/badge/pricing-open--source-green)](#)
 * [selenium](https://github.com/SeleniumHQ/selenium) - A browser automation framework and ecosystem - [![](https://img.shields.io/badge/pricing-open--source-green)](#)

+## CLI - tools
+* [htop](https://en.wikipedia.org/wiki/Top_(software)) - Interactive system-monitor for Linux
+* [jq](https://stedolan.github.io/jq/) - sed for JSON data - you can use it to slice and filter and map and transform structured data with the same ease that sed, awk, grep and friends let you play with text.
+* [tree](https://en.wikipedia.org/wiki/Tree_(command)) - Lists the files in the current directory.

 ## Development / Frameworks / Snippets
 *Reinventing the wheel can be fun but just in case you just don't feel like it, check the tools below*